-The Nivea’s marketing stunt made interesting headlines soon after its launch in 2016 at Cannes.
-Some of the headlines include:
+Nivea’s marketing stunt made interesting headlines soon after its launch in 2016 at Cannes.
+Here are some of them: :

-- How Bad was This Nivea Bird Poop Sunscreen Project, Realli?
-From AgencySpy
+- How Bad Was This Nivea Bird Poop Sunscreen Project?, from AgencySpy

-- Seagull drone poops sunscreen….uh, thanks – headlines from CNET
+- Seagull Drone Poops Sunscreen….uh, Thanks, – headline from CNET

-The seagull drone was designed by Jung von Matt/Elbe a German agency, and it is 100% real.
-This is actually a case study that shows how you can use a drone to protect your stubborn kids from Sunburn.
-Because some kids don’t like to apply cream or wet solution to their skins.
+The seagull drone was designed by Jung von Matt/Elbe, a German agency, and it is 100% real.
+This is actually a case study that shows how you can use a drone to protect your stubborn kids from sunburn; since some kids don’t like to apply cream or a wet solution to their skins.

-The concept seems controversial and there must have been some criticism on it, but Nivea got significant attention.
-And the impression is memorable, although it never got any vote neither any award from Cannes.
+The concept seems controversial and there must have been some criticism surrounding it, but Nivea got significant attention.
+And the impression is memorable, although it never got any votes or awards at Cannes.

 2. Milka Chocolate

 The Swiss chocolate company made a lasting first impression as it launched its first marketing campaign via Buzzman, a Paris-based agency.
-The concept was to share the taste of Milka Bar with anyone of your friends or family members that you love dearly.
+The concept was to share the taste of Milka Bar with any one of your friends or family members.

 The company removed a small square from 13 million Milka Chocolate bars and asked customers to choose between the following two options:

-- Send it to someone you loved the most, or
+- Send it to someone you love the most, or

 - Have it returned back to you.

 Each bar has a unique code that customers would open online and choose the option.
-They would either enter their own address or the person’s who should receive the small square.
+They would either enter their own address or the address of the person who should receive the small square.
 Along with the bar, the company also forwarded customers’ personalized messages in a lovely envelope.